SwiftcordApp/DiscordKit/Sources/DiscordKitBot/Documentation.docc/DiscordKitBot.md

         alt: "A technology icon representing the SlothCreator framework.")
 }

-``DiscordKitBot`` is a swift library for creating Discord bots in Swift.
+``DiscordKitBot`` is a library for creating Discord bots in Swift.
 It aims to make a first-class discord bot building experience in Swift, while also being computationally and memory efficient.

 You are currently at the symbol documentation for ``DiscordKitBot``, which is useful if you just need a quick reference for the library.
 If you are looking for a getting started guide, we have one that walks you through creating your first bot [over here](https://swiftcord.gitbook.io/discordkit-guide/).